penpot/penpot/docs/00-Getting-Started.md

 ## Install Docker ##

-Skip this section if you alreasdy have docker installed, up and running.
+Skip this section if you already have docker installed, up and running.

-You can install docker and its dependencies from your distribution repositores with:
+You can install docker and its dependencies from your distribution repository with:

 ```bash
 sudo apt-get install docker docker-compose
 ```

-Or follow installation instructions from docker.com; (for debian https://docs.docker.com/engine/install/debian/).
+Or follow installation instructions from docker.com; (for Debian https://docs.docker.com/engine/install/debian/).

 Ensure that the docker is started and optionally enable it to start